living-opensource-africa/los-community/README.md

 # Living Open Source Zambia Community

-As a way of fostering Open Source adoption in Africa, the Livng Open Source Community is working towards building a unified platform for a sharing resources, providing remote online training and events.
+As a way of fostering Open Source adoption in Africa, the Living Open Source Community is working towards building a unified platform for sharing resources and providing remote online training and events.

 # REQUIREMENTS